Fence Layout Decisions That Make Northwest Yards Feel Bigger

 Gates and Access That Open up Your Property

 Gates are like doors in a house.
-Put them in the wrong spots and people bump into dead ends.
-Place them where the natural paths fall and the whole space feels bigger and easier to use.
+If placed incorrectly, people can bump into dead ends.
+Place them where the natural paths fall, and the whole space feels bigger and easier to use.

 Think about where you walk now: